Plasmid/Amplicon-seq

 (wf-amplicon)

-Consensus FASTA – assembled amplicon sequences
+Consensus FASTQ – assembled amplicon sequences with per-base quality scores

 Checking Assemblies in SnapGene